ntando-mv15/terraform-beginner-bootcamp-2023/README.md

 #### Persisting Env Vars in Gitpod

-We can persit env vars in Gitpod by storing them in Gitpod Secrets storage.
+We can persist env vars in Gitpod by storing them in Gitpod Secrets storage.

 ```
 gp env HELLO='world'